Chanel ready-to-wear collection: Chanel Ready-to-Wear Fall 2013 Runway Show

 The Chanel Ready-to-Wear Fall 2013 Runway Show was presented on March 4, 2013 at the Grand Palais in Paris.
 The House of Chanel marked its centennial anniversary with a production designed to celebrate the brand's market strength.
 An illuminated oversized globe spun in the center of the venue, with at least 300 pinned branded flags, one for every Chanel boutique, as the creative director ushered out 80 new looks to the soundtrack of Daft Punk's "Around the World."

 The collection featured loose, bulky jackets, A-shapes, dropped-torsos, asymmetric hems, and statement sleeves.
 Fabrications included tweed, quilted silk, boucle wool, cashmere, chiffon.
 This season's palette featured black, white, teal, red, and grey.
 The darker collection was offset by glittering tweeds and woven metallics.

 Ashleigh Good opened and closed the runway show.
 Xiao Wen Ju, Marine Deleeuw, Iris van Berne, Josephine Le Tutour, Nadja Bender, Daphne Groeneveld, Meghan Collison, Shu Pei Qin, and Louise Parker were amongst the models who also walked the show.

-Jessica Chastain, Princess Caroline of Hanover, Mario Testino, Patrick Demarchelier, Inès de la Fressange, Caroline Sieber, Amber Kuo, Frank Ocean, Vanessa Paradis, and Yi Zhou attended the show.

 Actress and model Milla Jovovich said of the collection, "I love how he really brought in a lot of the essence of Coco Chanel into this collection, whether it was some of those more billowy coats—that was just so quintessentially Coco.
 I love how he is always able to take history and meld it with the future in the most beautiful, sensible way."

 As told to Style.com, Lagerfeld noted of his collection, "It was dark, but I don't think it was sad.
 It's not easy to run around in pink all day.
 It's a very cosmopolitan, international look.
 It's a global look women can wear all over the world… An interesting thing is that today it's not that Europe, as big as the amount of shops, it's the rest of the world, it's the new world.
 And that's very interesting, because French luxury industry survives doing so well because there are all of those new fortunes in a new part of the world.
 And this is something I wanted to show too, that they see all the flags there in this new world… It's globalization, a fashion globalization."